hxwang/Seminar/CRASH-2014-Sep/Bridging-the-Security-Gap-with-Decentralized-Information-Flow-Control.md

 - label-communication
 	- associate labels with message
 	- targets get "tainted" when they receive the message
-- priviledge
+- priviledges
-	- ues priviledge to express trust
+	- uses priviledges to express trust
 - improving the status quo
 	- use labels to confine it...